Workout Showdown: Steppers vs. Ellipticals

 - Can be hard on the knees - Although the low-impact nature of steppers can provide more comfortable workouts for people with joint pain, enhanced pressure on the knees while completing each motion may cause soreness or discomfort, especially for those who experience chronic pain in their knees.

-- Burns more calories - If your main objective is to lose weight and strengthen your heart, an elliptical is an ideal option.
-By keeping the majority of your body moving throughout your workout, you'll exercise your heart more effectively and burn more calories overall.
-Maintain proper posture by keeping your back straight, your shoulders back and your core muscles tight for best results.
+- Burns more calories - By keeping the majority of your body moving throughout your workout, you'll exercise your heart more effectively and burn more calories overall.

-- Extremely low impact - If you ever experience joint pain or stiffness, an elliptical provides a much more comfortable cardiovascular workout.
-The machine is designed to allow you to move all of your limbs and joints in a smooth gliding motion without feeling forceful impacts against hard surfaces.
+- Extremely low impact - The machine is designed to allow you to move all of your limbs and joints in a smooth gliding motion without feeling forceful impacts against hard surfaces.

-- Engages more muscles - While your lower body is doing the brunt of the work, the ski-like motion of the attached arm poles also engage your biceps, triceps, shoulder muscles, upper back and core.
-An elliptical may not specifically target any muscle or muscle group to strengthen and tone as effectively as a stepper, but it does provide a well-rounded workout for a variety of areas.
+- Engages more muscles - An elliptical provides a well-rounded workout for a variety of areas.
 Additionally, pedaling in reverse helps to exercise these muscles differently for an even more effective workout when combined with forward pedaling.

 - Mind your stride - Some models may be difficult to use for people with particularly small or large strides.
 Make sure your elliptical provides a comfortable stride length for your height or that it's adjustable to accommodate multiple users.